Crown-Commercial-Service/CMpDevEnvironment/README.md

 For a global variable the format is `/Environment/global/{Variable Name}`

-For an Application or API specific variable the format is `/Environment/ccs/{App or API Name}/{Variable Name}`
+For an Application or API specific variable the format is `/Environment/{App or API prefix}/{App or API Name}/{Variable Name}`

 For example a Parameter Store entry:

 `/Environment/ccs/cmp/GOOGLE_GEOCODING_API_KEY` set to `'QWERTY'`

-Will result in an environment variable `GOOGLE_GEOCODING_API_KEY` being available to the running container.
+Will result in an environment variable `GOOGLE_GEOCODING_API_KEY` with the value of `'QWERTY'` being available to the running container.